zegetech/zegetech.github.io/_posts/2019-01-15-product-discovery.md

 - Use the data gathered through testing to redefine the problem or refine solutions

 One format for carrying out product discovery is the design sprint.
 This is the format we use at Zegetech.
+The concept note generated during the [scoping phase](2018-12-03-project-management-scoping-session.md) forms the main input for the design sprint.

 ## Design Sprint